kbrsh/moon/README.md

 Moon differs from the existing solutions by providing a faster, yet compact library with a simple but powerful API.
 It uses a compiler that uses advanced optimizations to create performant functions for creating virtual DOM trees.
 The virtual DOM engine uses these trees to efficiently update the DOM.
 In a variety of benchmarks, Moon has proven itself to be one of the fastest UI libraries out there.

-Still, you do **not have to** use Moon if you are happy with your current solution, or if you have already started a project without it.
-If you are creating something new or would like to use it for the performance gains and intuitive API, feel free to use Moon.
+Still, you do not have to use Moon if you are happy with your current solution, or if you have already started a project without it.
+Feel free to use it if you are creating something new, need performance gains, like the intuitive API, or are simply curious.

 ### Usage